 Occupants will pass through the theater doors into the main spaces of the residence, following a corridor that aligns with the historic central aisle of the theater.
 The historic proscenium will be preserved in place, becoming a central feature of the living space, which will preserve a large portion of the full height theater area.
-The elliptical arched plaster ceiling will be repaired and maintained in the main living spaces, and where possible, in the upper level bedroom spaces.
+The elliptical arched plaster ceiling will be repaired or replaced as needed and maintained in the main living spaces.
+Existing historic belt banding and frieze profiles will be expressed in the new living space.

 Additions being made to the property, including the new screened porch and the garage structure, will be designed to be wholly removable without affecting the historic structure, and composed of materials that are compatible, but distinguishable from the historic construction.
-The screened porch will be a painted metal structure, similar to a garden conservatory, a language that will be repeated in the garden arbor and the new canopy on the front of the building.
+The screened porch will be a painted metal and wood structure, similar to a garden conservatory, a language that will be repeated in the garden arbor and the new canopy on the front of the building.
 The historic building being brick, concrete, and wood construction, the new metal structures will be a clear contrasting element, while being compatible with the building exterior's historic industrial character.
-The garage structure will utilize brick and concrete like the historic building, but will also incorporate steel windows and metal bracket and panel details similar to the screened porch.
+The garage structure will utilize brick and concrete like the historic building, but will also incorporate fixed casement windows and metal bracket and panel details similar to the screened porch.